This post has been updated for 2022.

-It’s been my experience that there is a sort of Dude Baseline below which men, in general, will not stoop, and women often will.
+It’s been my experience that there is a sort of Dude Baseline below which men, in general, will not stoop – in part because no one really asks them to.
 My women friends are often taking internships for free and doing weird projects just to get their names out there and assisting wealthy or famous people in exchange for “connections,” and many men meet these activities with the response, “You did what for free?”

 Why does your boyfriend think you work too hard for your money?
 Is it because he is lazy and entitled?
 That’s no good.

 Or, is it because he is rightfully embarrassed for you, and you should charge more?
 Then, do so!
 Could you raise your rates until you effectively give yourself some time off?

 If you are doing things below the Dude Baseline — things no typical dude would agree to do — please make sure you’re doing them wisely.
 Sometimes, working for free is a great way to make connections.
 Sometimes, a second job pulling weeds for minimum wage is perfect, because it’s nice to be outside after a day in the office, and you really don’t have the mental power left to spend that time making money in a more cerebral way.
 Also, if you want to start your own business(es) someday, doing lots of weird odd jobs is a fantastic way to get ideas, see how business is done at different levels and in different industries, and meet a wide variety of people.

 Sometimes, the back burner is exactly where a relationship belongs.

 Is this guy offering to arrange his life around you, and just waiting for you to reciprocate?
 Keep in mind that even if this is the case — and he’s a total gem — accepting this offer still may not be right for you.

 You need to have a conversation with this guy in which you make clear: